arve0/master/thesis.md

 values going out of the window and adding the values comming into the window when moving to the next pixel.
 Sliding window filters are also called rank filters.

+> Might remove if it's not naturally to mention that the population bilateral
+> filter is implemented in `leicaautomator` as compiled python (faster than
+> existing filters in scientific packages).

 ## Software